 - 23. There are three main purposes of this BSc (Hons) curriculum.
 It: - i. clearly sets out the expectations of graduates from the programme, including the academic skills, knowledge and understanding, and attitudes and behaviours that each learner will be expected to gain, develop and apply during work-based training; - ii. signals the importance to employers of the current structure, strategic direction and priorities of healthcare delivery in the UK, e.g. the NHS Constitution or equivalent frameworks across the UK, and the requirement to prioritise patients and their care, ensuring that the patient and service provided by HCS is at the centre of all learning, assessment and work-based practice; - iii. introduces learning in relation to new scientific and technological developments as these become available. - 24.
 Curriculum development and maintenance: The first BSc (Hons) curricula in HCS were published in 2010.
-Recently the NSHCS and the Council for HCS Education in Higher Education and its PTP Special Interest Group, professional bodies and other stakeholders have contributed to updating the scientific and professional content of the curriculum, resulting in this 2016 edition of the curricula.
+Recently the NSHCS and the Council for HCS Education in Higher Education and its PTP Special Interest Group, professional bodies and other stakeholders have contributed to updating the scientific and professional content of the curriculum21, resulting in this 2016 edition of the curricula.
 Led by the NSHCS, all MSC curricula will be subject to regular review, with all stakeholders given the opportunity to contribute to each review.
-Current
+Current and previous versions of the BSc (Hons) HCS programmes and work-based learning guides can be found on the NHS Networks website.22

-&lt;sup>21 including taking into account external feedback on the curricula undertaken by the Institute of Education (IOE)
+21 including taking into account external feedback on the curricula undertaken by the Institute of Education (IOE) Page | 11

-- and previous versions of the BSc (Hons) HCS programmes and work-based learning guides can be found on the NHS Networks website. - 25.
-BSc (Hons) HCS programmes leading to an academic award must be aligned to current NHS policy and strategy and equivalent policy documents for the devolved administrations and should be consistent with current professional body guidance.
+25. BSc (Hons) HCS programmes leading to an academic award must be aligned to current NHS policy and strategy and equivalent policy documents for the devolved administrations and should be consistent with current professional body guidance.
 HEIs should ensure they keep abreast of future strategic direction and policy.